thoughtspile/awesome-tiny-js/readme.md

 ## Footnotes

-See [WIP.md](WIP.md) for a list of small libraries I have found, but not yet analyzed deeply.
+See [WIP](wip.md) for possibly awesome libraries I have found, but not yet analyzed deeply, and [incubate](incubate.md) for awesome libraries that don't meet popularity criteria yet.

 Collected and reviewed by [Vladimir Klepov](https://blog.thoughtspile.tech) in 2023.